Seahawks take safety Tedric Thompson of Colorado in fourth round of 2017 NFL Draft

 The Seattle Seahawks went again to the secondary with their first pick of the third day of the NFL Draft Saturday morning, selecting safety Tedric Thompson of Colorado.

-Thompson is the third defensive back Seattle has taken in seven picks so far, joining cornerback Shaquill Griffin and safety Delano Hill, each taken in the third round on Friday.
+Thompson, listed at 6-foot, 204 pounds, is the third defensive back Seattle has taken in seven picks so far, joining cornerback Shaquill Griffin and safety Delano Hill, each taken in the third round on Friday.

-Thompson was an All-Pac-12 second team pick last year as a free safety in a daunting Buffs’ secondary that helped Colorado win the South Division title before losing to Washington in the conference title game.
+Thompson was an All-Pac-12 second team pick last year as a strong safety in a daunting Buffs’ secondary that helped Colorado win the South Division title before losing to Washington in the conference title game, tying with teammate Ahkello Witherspoon for the lead among all players in FBS with 23 passes defensed (seven interceptions, 16 passes broken up).

 Seattle has four more picks today — two in the sixth round (187 and 210) and two more in the seventh (226 and 249).